leakyrelu/caarlos0.github.com/_posts/2016-09-27-how-to-make-clients-love-your-product.md

 - don't implement stupid password validations.
 According to [this site](https://howsecureismypassword.net/), `aSd_123` takes 7 minutes to crack up (and would possibly pass your validations). `asd123` is instant.
-`dont-set-password-size-limits-dumbass` takes 373 DUODECILLION YEARS.
+`dont-set-password-size-limits-dumbass` takes 373 DUODECILLION YEARS and most sites would complain it doesn't have numbers nor capital letters.
 Just delete that code and drop the constraints already;
 - MFA/2FA is required depending on the information the product holds;
 - one of the first things I do is try to recover the password.
 If you send the